seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

 <p>In this tutorial, after reviewing RL notation and fundamentals, you will learn how to:</p>

 <ul>
-    <li>Define a RL Seldonian algorithm using a simple gridworld environment with a tabular softmax agent </li>
+    <li>Define a RL Seldonian algorithm using data generated from a gridworld environment and a tabular softmax policy </li>
     <li>Run the algorithm using the Seldonian Engine to find a policy that satisfies a behavioral constraint</li>
-    <li>Run a RL Seldonian Experiment</li>
+    <li>Run a RL Seldonian Experiment for this Seldonian algorithm</li>
 </ul>

 <h3 id="background">RL background</h3>